jcaillon/valet/tests.d/1102-self-build/results.approved.md

 == List of all the commands ==

-help            Show the help this program or of a specific command. self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self test       Test your valet custom commands.
+help            Show the help of this program or of a specific command. self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self test       Test your valet custom commands.